 B.1 Motivation

-Studies are currently under way in several countries, on ways to improve the security of conditional access systems used for television subscription, pay-per-view and similar services distributed to the home by cable television.
-The need for such studies immediately emerges when the security and viability of conditional access systemscurrently used in Europe, the United States and elsewhere, is assessed.
+Studies are currently under way in several countries, on ways to improve the security of conditional access systems used for television subscription, pay-per-view, multiscreen service, cast service and similar services distributed to the home by cable television.
+The need for such studies immediately emerges when the security and viability of conditional access and content protection systems, currently used in Europe, the United States and elsewhere, is assessed.

 Such an assessment shows the evident need to develop enhanced, better performing, piracy-resistant systems that would enable a cable television system to implement programme distribution to the home (be it a subscription or a pay-per-view service) with a security level adequate to make it commercially viable.
-Indeed, conditional access systems that were considered to be totally secure when they were developed only a few years ago for television distribution to the home, have been invariably "compromised" by pirates, who extract the conditional access enabling information and sell it at a fraction of the regular subscription fee.
+Indeed, conditional access and content protection systems that were considered to be totally secure when they were developed only a few years ago for television distribution to the home, have been invariably "compromised" by pirates, who extract the conditional access enabling information or the license information and sell it at a fraction of the regular subscription fee.

-Any conditional access system may eventually be compromised, irrespective of its sophistication, if the compromised enabling information can be sold to a sufficiently large base of customers.
+Any conditional access and content protection systems may eventually be compromised, irrespective of its sophistication, if the compromised enabling information or the compromised license information can be sold to a sufficiently large base of customers.

-It seems that a conditional access system will be more secure if the conditions below are met:
+It seems that a conditional access system and content protection system will be more secure if the conditions below are met:

-– the scrambling process is highly secure;
+– the scrambling process or the encryption process is highly secure;

 – the cryptographic algorithm is highly secure;